-The alternative is to drink noncaloric beverages, such as water, diet sodas, coffee, or tea.
-"It's not fluid per se that promotes weight gain," says Mattes.
+You could also choose to drink no-calorie beverages, such as water, diet sodas, coffee, or tea.
+"It's not fluid per se that promotes weight gain," Mattes says.
 "It's energy-yielding fluids that promote weight gain.
 We have to stay hydrated, but make a good choice."

 Here are some tips for limiting alcohol calories during holiday festivities:

 - Drink water.
-"Alcohol is a diuretic," Vasconcellos tells WebMD.
+"Alcohol is a diuretic," Vasconcellos says.
 "When you get thirsty and you're inclined to have another drink, make it water instead."